sahiljuneja/Udacity-SDCND-Term-1/Term-1/P5-Vehicle-Detection/README.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I iterated over several colorspaces without much changes to the different parameters required for `skimage's hog method`.
 I based my selection eventually on the test set accuracy I achieved after training my classifier.
-This isn't a very robust metric, but coupled with observing the results of searching and classifying vehicles in the test images, the following parameters yielded good results.
+This isn't a very robust metric to identify what combination would work the best, but coupled with observing the results of searching and classifying vehicles in the test images, the following parameters yielded good results.
 These parameters are defined in the `fifth code cell` in the notebook.

 * cspace = 'HSV'